pquerner/TYPO3CMS-Reference-Skinning/Documentation/BackendCssApi/CssCompression/Index.rst

       $GLOBALS['TYPO3_CONF_VARS']['BE']['compressionLevel'] = 5;

 #.
-In a .htaccessfile or in virtual host add some configuration provided
+In a .htaccess file or in virtual host add some configuration provided
    by file misc/advanced\_htaccess. ::

       <FilesMatch "\.js\.gzip$">